 • Dark marks from acne scars

-What is the process like for Cosmelan treatment?
+Who is a good candidate for Cosmelan treatment?

 mg cosmelan front MGWatermark

 When you arrive at Dr. Green’s private dermatology office on the Upper East Side, your skin will be cleansed with toner provided by the Cosmelan company.
 Medical photographs will be taken at this time to monitor your treatment progress.
-Dr. Green will then apply the Cosmelan 1 mask to your entire face.
+Dr. Green will then apply the Cosmelan 1 mask to your entire face, focusing on the more hyperpigmented areas.
 She will instruct you on how long to wear the mask based on the severity of your hyperpigmentation and your skin tone.
-After the recommended number of hours has passed (4 to 6 hours), wash off the mask at home using a gentle facial cleanser and warm water.
-You will then receive instructions on how to use the Cosmelan home pack to enhance the results of the treatment.
-A follow-up appointment with Dr. Green will be scheduled four weeks after the initial application of the Cosmelan 1 mask to evaluate your depigmentation treatment progress and make adjustments to your home care regimen as needed.
-Dr. Green may perform a second application of the Cosmelan 1 mask to the pigmented areas on your face, depending on your response to treatment.
+After the recommended time (4 to 8 hours), the mask should be rinsed off at home with a gentle facial cleanser and warm water.
+Afterward, only the Melan Recovery moisturizer and Melan 130+ Pigment Control sunscreen should be used on the skin for one week.
+Patients should avoid sun and heat exposure during this period to reduce redness, flakiness, and irritation.

 How to maintain the benefits of the Cosmelan treatment

-Some of the best skincare creams for lightening hyperpigmentation include tranexamic acid, azelaic acid, vitamin C, and kojic acid.
-The Vita-C Serum from MGSKINLABs has a high concentration of vitamin C that accelerates skin cell renewal, protects against oxidative stress and free radicals, and brightens skin tone.
-The Skin Brightening Cream from MGSKINLABs contains kojic acid, glycolic acid, lactic acid, and fruit extracts to gently brighten the skin, resulting in a more even tone and complexion.
+A proper skincare routine and certain lifestyle adjustments are essential for maintaining the benefits of cosmelan treatment.
+Dr. Green has developed her own skincare line, MGSKINLABs, to ensure patients use the most effective serums and creams suited to their skin type, tone, and concerns.
+After completing the Cosmelan treatment, Dr. Green will carefully develop a skincare plan to help you maintain a clear, radiant complexion.
+Some of the best skincare creams for lightening hyperpigmentation include vitamin C, tranexamic acid, azelaic acid, and kojic acid.
+The Vita-C Serum from MGSKINLABs contains a high concentration of vitamin C that speeds up skin cell renewal, protects against oxidative stress and free radicals, and brightens skin tone.
+The Skin Brightening Cream from MGSKINLABs includes kojic acid, glycolic acid, lactic acid, and fruit extracts to gently brighten the skin, resulting in a more even tone and complexion.
 Both the Vita-C Serum and Skin Brightening Cream can be used twice daily, as they do not contain any known skin irritants and do not increase skin photosensitivity.

-Dr. Green may recommend using a retinol or retinoid, which are vitamin A derivatives that help exfoliate the skin, increase skin cell turnover, and stimulate collagen production.
-Retinols and retinoids are excellent for diminishing hyperpigmentation, softening fine lines and wrinkles, and minimizing the appearance of acne scars and uneven skin texture, resulting in a smooth, clear complexion.
-The Essential Antioxidant Infusion from MGSKINLABs contains retinol, along with essential vitamins and nutrients to enhance skin tone and texture for comprehensive facial rejuvenation.
-Retinoids, such as Retin-A or tretinoin, can be obtained through a prescription from a board-certified dermatologist like Dr. Green.
-When using these vitamin A derivatives, it’s essential to practice sun protection since these ingredients can make the skin more sensitive to the sun.
+Dr. Green might also suggest using a retinol or retinoid, a vitamin A derivative that helps exfoliate the skin, boost skin cell turnover, and encourage collagen growth.
+Retinols and retinoids are great for reducing hyperpigmentation, softening fine lines and wrinkles, and minimizing the appearance of acne scars and uneven skin texture, leading to a smooth, clear complexion.
+The Essential Antioxidant Infusion from MGSKINLABs includes retinol along with essential vitamins and nutrients to improve skin tone and texture for overall facial rejuvenation.
+Only a board-certified dermatologist, such as Dr. Green, can prescribe retinoids.
+When using these vitamin A derivatives, it’s important to wear sun protection because they can increase skin sensitivity to sunlight.

 AC Cosmelan 10weeks before after FRONT 1 MGWatermark